 If you aren't already registered with Pets as Therapy you need to apply to them as they are a separate organisation and a registered charity.
 They provide the training for you and your pet to enable you to do this type of voluntary work.
 Once registered your pet can become a PAT dog or cat and would come and meet with service users for interaction and supervised walks.

 Volunteering with the NHS Foundation gives you access to any internal training they are organising and also access to posts when they are available.
-Activities take place at week-ends or evenings and are subject to a CRB check.
+Activities take place at week-ends or evenings and are subject to a DBS check.

 Must have a pet to take to the centre.
 The pet and person must like meeting people and be sociable.